 - 1. The Hall and Wilcox (Law Firm) Scholarship Award - this is awarded to a Year 12 student who has demonstrated dedication to their studies in the area of Legal Studies. - 2.
-The Victoria University Achievement Scholarship - this is awarded to a Year 12 student who has excelled in the area of Law. - 3.
-Defence Force Long Tan Awards these awards are presented to Year 10 and 12 students for excellence in leadership and teamwork. - 4.
+Defence Force Long Tan Awards these awards are presented to Year 10 and 12 students for excellence in leadership and teamwork. - 3.
 Kwong Lee Dow Young Scholars Program at the University of Melbourne (the Kwong Lee Dow Young Scholars Program is an academic enrichment program designed to support highachieving Victorian school students in realising their full potential.
 The program provides access to events, activities and resources to give them a head start into university.
-It also creates a community of students to allow scholars to network and make new friends) - this is awarded to Year 10 students. - 5.
-AMEB Award (AMEB is the Australian Music Examinations Board and it is an exam system for instrumental students to sit exams) - this is awarded to students that excel with high achieving results. - 6.
-PSW Awards PSW is our College's uniform supplier and have kindly offered awards to students in Years 7 - 10 who have shown commitment to their studies. - Caltex All-Rounder Awards this award is 7 presented in recognition of student's excellence in academic, leadership, sporting and community service activities. - 8.
-Western Chances Scholarships this scholarship supports motivated young people who have an obvious talent and who may not otherwise have an opportunity to pursue their education and their dreams.
+It also creates a community of students to allow scholars to network and make new friends) - this is awarded to Year 10 students. - AMEB Award (AMEB is the Australian Music Examinations Board and it is an exam system for instrumental students to sit exams) - this is awarded to students that excel with high achieving results. - PSW Awards PSW is our College's uniform supplier and have kindly offered awards to students in Years 7 - 10 who have shown commitment to their studies. - Caltex All-Rounder Awards this award is presented in recognition of student's excellence in academic, leadership, sporting and community service activities. - Western Chances Scholarships this scholarship supports motivated young people who have an obvious talent and who may not otherwise have an opportunity to pursue their education and their dreams.